workroomprds/DessiBigBirthday/README.md

 No booze on the bus.
 No loos, either.
 I don’t know whether we’ll be able to pick up or drop off when we’re on the move.

+**The weather forcast is sunny, but the bus has no roof so will be windy.
+Dress to stay warm**

 ### For busriders to do